smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M06_Managing_Local_Users/Gain Superuser Access.md

 - **Only use superuser privileges when necessary.**
 Running commands as root can affect the entire system.
 - **Prefer `sudo` over `su`** for better security and auditing.

-**Reference:**
-All instructions and explanations are synthesized from the "Linux Pocket Guide, 3rd Edition" (see section: Becoming the Superuser)[1].

-If you want to practice more or need a quiz on superuser access, let me know!

-[1]: linux-pocket-guide-essential-commands-3rd-edition-9781491927571-1491927577_compress.pdf, "Becoming the Superuser", page 166